sib-swiss/RNAseq-introduction-training/docs/precourse.md

 You may refer to the [SIB's UNIX e-learning module](https://edu.sib.swiss/pluginfile.php/2878/mod_resource/content/4/couselab-html/content.html)

 ## R

-A basic knowledge of the [R language](https://www.r-project.org/) is required to perform most analytical steps after reads have been mapped and quantified : differential gene expression, gene set enrichment, over-representation analysis.
+A basic knowledge of the [R language](https://www.r-project.org/) is required to perform most analytical steps after reads have been mapped and quantified : differential gene expression, gene set enrichment, over-representation/pathway analysis.

 > If you are not familiar with R, we recommend the [SIB First Steps with R course](https://github.com/sib-swiss/first-steps-with-R-training), or you can pick one among [this list](https://github.com/sib-swiss/training-collection#r)